annapanfil/snake/README.md

-# Snake
+# Snake - An Amazaing intermidiate Project
-Classic Snake game :green_heart:
+Classic Snake game :green_heart::blue_heart:

 ---
 Eat food to increase length (and the score).